 Choose a Respected Slip-and-Fall Attorney Glendale

 During our nearly 40 years of experience in personal injury claims, Binder & Associates has represented numerous slip and fall clients who have pursued damages against retail outlets as well as residential property owners and landlords.
-We are committed to pursuing the highest financial recovery settlement possible so that you will be properly compensated for your injuries.
+Our Glendale slip and fall lawyer are committed to pursuing the highest financial recovery settlement possible so that you will be properly compensated for your injuries.

 Binder & Associates offers free initial consultations with a personal injury attorney in Glendale, Pasadena, and other cities in Los Angeles County.
 To arrange for your free consultation, we welcome your call to (626) 793-9124.